florianheinemann/passwordless-mongostore/README.md

 This module provides token storage for [Passwordless](https://github.com/florianheinemann/passwordless), a node.js module for express that allows website authentication without password using verification through email or other means.

+Tokens are stored in a MongoDB database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).

 ## Usage

 First, install the module: